Tonga Eruption Seabed Mapping Project - TESMaP

 In April 2022, NIWA and The Nippon Foundation announced a mission to discover the undersea impacts of the recent Tongan volcanic eruption.

-Phase 1 (April/May 2022) saw NIWA scientists survey the ocean around the Hunga-Tonga Hunga-Ha'apai (HT–HH) volcano, covering thousands of square kilometres and collecting video images of the eruption’s impact from the research vessel Tangaroa
+Phase 1 (April/May 2022) saw NIWA scientists survey the ocean around the Hunga-Tonga Hunga-Ha'apai (HT–HH) volcano, covering thousands of square kilometres and collecting video images of the eruption’s impact from the research vessel Tangaroa.

 Phase 2 (July/August 2022) utilised SEA-KIT's Uncrewed Surface Vessel (USV) Maxlimer to conduct a month of further mapping inside the caldera.